Colony collapse disorder: Electromagnetic radiation

-Despite considerable discussion on the Internet and in the lay media, there have been almost no careful studies, published in peer reviewed scientific literature, on effects of electromagnetic field exposure on honeybees.
-One of the few peer-reviewed studies was published in 1981 and found that even at microwave radiation powers far higher than used in communication, that bees were not significantly affected.
+Despite considerable discussion on the Internet and in the lay media, there have been almost no careful studies, published in peer-reviewed scientific literature, on the effects of electromagnetic field exposure on honeybees.
+One of the few peer-reviewed studies was published in 1981 and found that even at microwave radiation powers far higher than used in communication, bees were not significantly affected.

 A study on the non-thermal effects of radio frequency (RF) on honey bees (Apis mellifera carnica) reported there were no changes in behavior due to RF exposure from DECT cordless phone base stations operating at 1,880–1,900 MHz.
 A later study established that close-range electromagnetic field (EMF) may reduce the ability of bees to return to their hive.
-In the course of their study, one half of their colonies broke down, including some control hives that did not have embedded DECT base stations.
+In the course of their study, one-half of their colonies broke down, including some control hives that did not have embedded DECT base stations.
 In April 2007, news of this study appeared in various media outlets, beginning with an article in The Independent, which stated that the subject of the study included mobile phones and had related them to CCD.
 Although cellular phones were implicated at the time by other media reports, they were not covered in the quoted study.
 The researchers involved have since stated that their research did not include findings on cell phones, nor their relationship to CCD, and indicated that the Independent article had misinterpreted their results and created "a horror story".

 A review of 919 peer-reviewed scientific studies investigating the effects of EMF on wildlife, humans, and plants included 7 studies involving honey bees; 6 of which reported negative effects from exposure to EMF radiation, but none demonstrated any specific link to CCD.
 A 2004 exploratory study was conducted on the non-thermal effects of electromagnetic exposure and learning.
 The investigators did not find any change in behavior due to RF exposure from the DECT base station operating at 1880–1900 MHz.

 Honeybees can detect weak static, or low-frequency magnetic fields, which they use as one of several cues in navigation.
 However, no mechanism has been established by which weak radio frequency energy can affect the behavior of insects, apart from minor heating effects.